 “Sun newspaper ordered to print correction over Leigh Day article” Law Society Gazette 12 April 2019

-“Misconduct while ill: difficult choices for the regulator” Law Society Gazette 25 October 2018
+“Misconduct while ill: difficult choices for the regulator” first published in the Law Society Gazette 25 October 2018

 “When should a lawyer admit to being ill?”
 Law Society Gazette 5 October 2018